Justice-Through-Code/tps-w17d1-projectmilestone/1technicaldemo.md

 'Over the past 16 weeks, I've been building a weather application that helps users make better daily decisions.
 Today, I'll show you three key milestones I've achieved:
 First, the real-time weather data integration. demonstrates As you can see, the app fetches current conditions for any location...
-Second, the historical analysis feature. demonstrates This was particularly challenging because...
+Second, the historical analysis feature.
+This was particularly challenging because...
 Third, the predictive model. demonstrates Using machine learning, the app can now...'"

 Demo Anti-Patterns to Avoid: